goofball222/factorio/README.md

 ## Changes:

+2017-08-06:
+* Updated factorio_launch.sh to use RCON.pwd file in `/opt/factorio/config`
+* If `/opt/factorio/config/RCON.pwd' is not found a random password will be generated and saved in it.
+* All versions remain unchanged, no other changes of note

+---

 2017-08-02:
 * Rename "unstable" tag to "experimental"
 * Updated experimental tag to Factorio v0.15.32
 * https://forums.factorio.com/51505
 * Deleted old release-0.14.22 tag
----

-2017-07-29:
-* Collapsed github multi-branch setup in to subfolders under master to simplify future updates
-* Updated Docker hub configuration to reflect github changes
-* All versions remain unchanged, no other changes of note

 ---